Support Groups Benefit Healthcare Workers in Reducing Stress & Burnout

 The pilot study reported a trend toward reduction of psychologic distress and burnout symptoms associated with working in emergency care when physicians came together virtually in peer support groups.

-During this pilot study, short versions of depression and anxiety screening tools co- developed by Dr. Kroenke, as well as burnout measurement screeners, were administered to ED physicians and their responses analyzed, revealing evidence of a trend toward decreased symptoms.
+The pilot study involved administering short versions of depression and anxiety screening tools, which were co-developed by Dr. Kroenke, as well as burnout measurement screeners to the ED physicians.
+The responses were analyzed, and the results showed a trend toward decreased symptoms of distress, depression, and burnout among the participants.

-The study authors conclude, “Promising signs of improvement in distress, anxiety, depression, and burn out symptoms warrant additional studies with larger sample sizes and more robust research designs to establish the evidence base for peer support in the physician population.”
+In conclusion, the study authors highlight the promising results of the pilot study and suggest that further research is needed to establish the effectiveness of peer support for physicians.
+They suggest conducting studies with larger sample sizes and more robust research designs to establish a stronger evidence base for peer support in the physician population.
+The authors acknowledge that the initial findings suggest that peer support may be a helpful intervention for physicians experiencing distress, anxiety, depression, and burnout symptoms, but more research is needed to fully establish its efficacy.

-“The use of peer support groups for emergency physicians during the COVID-19 pandemic” is published in Journal of the American College of Emergency Medicine Open.
-The study was funded by an award to Indiana Clinical and Translational Sciences Institute from the National Institutes of Health’s National Center for Advancing Translational Sciences.
+The study, titled "The use of peer support groups for emergency physicians during the COVID-19 pandemic," was published in the Journal of the American College of Emergency Medicine Open.
+The research was supported by a grant awarded to the Indiana Clinical and Translational Sciences Institute from the National Center for Advancing Translational Sciences, which is part of the National Institutes of Health.

 Authors and affiliations